vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Optional fields include:
 * Metadata so that people can easily interpret the market's details - while this is optional, it's highly recommended that you include metadata for the market
+* Liquidity commitment: the amount committed, proposed fee level, and the buy and sell order shapes.
+Note: Once a market is proposed, it can accept liquidity commitments from any party
 * Price monitoring parameters, including the triggers covering the horizon, probability and auction extension time.
 If left blank these parameters will default to the values set in the network parameters

 Read more: